Our approach to website accessibility testing

 We use an automated testing tool to batch process a sample of pages.
-This is currently approximately 8,000 pages - so the sample size is large enough to include every page type and element.
-However this is likely to be increased significantly and in the future may include all pages.
+This is currently approximately 15,000 pages - so the sample size is large enough to include every page type and element.
+This has been in increased significantly in March 2022 and in the future may include all pages.
 This runs once a month.

 We use a second automated testing tool to batch process the pages of the University Website Publishing team and it's demonstration site as this includes all the types of pages and page elements available in the content management system.
 This is run twice a year.

 Once a year we run a significant manual test on a sample of pages including the University Website Publishing team website and a number of key pages that have a large number of website visitors.